 Distributed Energy Resources

 Distributed energy resources (DERs) are controllable electrical devices that plug in at the edge of the power grid, typically through buildings.
 DERs — such as electric vehicles, heating and cooling equipment, energy storage systems, and rooftop solar photovoltaics — will play an increasingly important role in future energy systems that decarbonize, digitalize, and decentralize their operations.
 In this class, students will learn to model a variety of DERs, optimize DER designs, and control DERs to reduce costs, pollution, and impacts on the power grid.
 This class will involve a mix of coding and mathematical analysis.
-Students will do semester projects on current DER research and development topics.
+Students will do semester projects on current DER topics.

 Flyer